 - Full Council and Committee Actions

 - Corporate Risk Register

 - Corporate Health and Safety

 - Internal and External Audit Reports

 - New and revised Council Policies

 - Human Resources Permissions

 - Performance Improvement Plan

 - Business Cases

+- DEA Engagement actions

-- Council Performance against the priorities set within the Corporate Plan
+- Council Performance against the Climate Change Action Plan priorities set within the Corporate Plan

+- Capital Development Plan

 - Procurement Actions

 - Financial Reporting

 - Cyber Security

-- Working Group Minutes
+- Working Group Minutes •

 - Legal Issues

 - Complaints

-- Freedom of Information Request
+- Freedom of Information Request •

-- Prompt Payments Information
+- Prompt Payments Information •

 - Staff Absence Statistics

-4.3 The Audit Committee
+3.21 The Audit Committee

-The Audit Committee is comprised of six Elected Members and one Independent Member, with the Committee meeting four times during 2019/20.
+The Audit Committee is comprised of six Elected Members and one Independent Member, with the Committee meeting four times during 2020/21.

-Senior officers, including the Chief Executive, Director of Finance and Governance, Director of Organisation Development, Head of Internal Audit and Head of Performance and Transformation attended the Audit Committee meetings.
+Senior officers, including the Chief Executive, Deputy Chief Executive of Finance and Governance, Head of Internal Audit, Head of Finance, Head of Governance and Head of Performance and Transformation attended the Audit Committee meetings.
 Other Heads of Service attend as appropriate.
 Representatives from the Northern Ireland Audit Office also routinely attended.

-During the year, the Audit Committee approved the Internal Audit Plan 2019/20 and considered the findings of internal audit reviews throughout the year, including the follow up of agreed actions coming out of those reviews.
-The Audit Committee also received and reviewed the external audit reports, namely the Annual Audit Letter and Report to Those Charged with Governance 2018/19, the Local Government Auditor's Report 2019 and the Audit Strategy for 2019/20.
+During the year, the Audit Committee approved the Internal Audit Plan and considered the findings of internal audit reviews throughout the year, including the follow up of agreed actions coming out of those reviews.
+The Audit Committee also received and reviewed the external audit reports, namely the Annual Audit Letter and Report to Those Charged with Governance 2019/20, the Local Government Auditor's Report 2020 and the Audit Strategy for 2020/21.